-Domestic OEM sales in 2022 were 34% of total U.S. domestic sales compared to 31% in 2021.
-UTMD sold components and finished devices to 146 different U.S. companies in 2022 compared to 155 different companies in 2021, for use in their product-market offerings.
-Sales to UTMD's largest OEM customer represented 83% of total domestic OEM sales in 2022 compared to 82% of total domestic OEM sales in 2021.
-UTMD's largest OEM customer markets biopharmaceutical manufacturing control systems which exclusively utilize UTMD's pressure monitoring technology, and for which demand continued to be strong.
-Looking forward to 2023, UTMD expects demand for biopharmaceutical control systems to diminish relative to the recent past.
+Domestic OEM sales in 2023 were 30% of total U.S. domestic sales compared to 34% in 2022.
+UTMD sold components and finished devices to 129 different U.S. companies in 2023 compared to 146 different companies in 2022, for use in their product-market offerings.
+Sales to UTMD's largest domestic OEM customer represented 76% of total domestic OEM sales in 2023 compared to 83% of total domestic OEM sales in 2022.
+UTMD's largest OEM customer markets biopharmaceutical manufacturing control systems which previously exclusively utilized UTMD's pressure monitoring sensors and other components.
+But in 2023, domestic sales to this customer declined \$2.6 million domestically.
+Looking forward to 2024, UTMD expects domestic demand from this customer may decline another \$3.7 million as it seeks to vertically integrate manufacturing of its products.